joseph262/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

-Model Card for Census Income Prediction Model
 Model Details

     Developer: Joseph Swiderski
     Model Date: April 2023
     Model Version: 1.0
     Model Type: Random Forest Classifier
-    Code: GitHub Repository
+    Code Availability: Available on GitHub Repository

 Intended Use

+    Primary Use:
-    Primary Use: This model is intended for socioeconomic research, specifically to predict the likelihood of individuals earning more than $50K per year based on census data.
+        For socioeconomic research, aimed at predicting the probability of individuals earning over $50K annually based on census data.
+    Intended Users:
-    Intended Users: Researchers, Economists, Policy Makers
+        Targeted at Researchers, Economists, and Policy Makers.
-    Out-of-scope Use Cases: This model is not intended for use in individual-level decision-making processes like hiring, lending, or eligibility for programs/benefits.
+    Out-of-scope Use Cases:
+        Not recommended for individual-level decisions such as hiring, lending, or determining program/benefit eligibility.

 Training Data

     Dataset Name: UCI Adult Census Income Dataset
     Source: UCI Machine Learning Repository
+    Description:
-    Description: The dataset contains approximately 32,561 instances with 14 attributes, including age, work class, education, occupation, and race.
-The target attribute is a binary variable indicating whether the individual's income exceeds $50K per year.
+        The dataset includes around 32,561 instances with 14 attributes, including age, work class, education, etc. The key target attribute is income exceeding $50K per year.

 Evaluation Data

     Dataset Name: UCI Adult Census Income Dataset (Split for Testing)
     Source: UCI Machine Learning Repository
+    Description:
-    Description: The evaluation data is a subset of the UCI Adult Census Income Dataset, specifically set aside for testing the model.
-It consists of a stratified sample maintaining the overall distribution of the full dataset.
+        This is a subset of the main dataset, specifically reserved for testing the model.
+It represents a stratified sample.
+    Evaluation Data Percentage:
+        The percentage of data used for evaluation is 80% training and 20% testing.

 Metrics